dansanderson/easyasm65/README.md

   * Binary literals can also use `.` for `0` and `#` for `1`, for more easily representing bitmap graphics: `%..#.##.`
 * PETSCII character: `'p'`
   * When used with the `!scr` directive, this is translated into a screen code.
+  * EasyAsm does not support backslash-escape sequences.
+The PETSCII code for a single-quote character is 39 ($27).

 To specify a negative number literal, use negation syntax: `-27` If a literal specifies all 32 bits and bit 31 is high, this will be treated as a two's complement negative number: `$FFFFFFFC` Negating such a literal will negate the number: `-$FFFFFFFC` and `4` are equivalent.